Contents

 PureRAT strictly uses ports 56001–56003 for this build (tried in sequence on reconnect).
 Blocking these ports at the perimeter eliminates PureRAT C2 traffic from this build.
 However, XWorm uses port 5000, PureHVNC uses port 8000, and ScreenConnect uses ports 443 and 8041.
 The most efficient single action is blocking 185.49.126.140 entirely — which disrupts all four families simultaneously.

-Short answer: Only if the generator value 3FE2630A matches a value in your web.config.
+Short answer: Only if the generator value 3FE2630A matches a value in the target’s web.config.

 The generator value is mathematically derived from the physical path of the web application on the server’s filesystem.
-If your ASP.NET application’s web.config generates a generator value of 3FE2630A, your organization is the specific target of this exploit kit.
-This value is unique to one application instance.
-Most organizations will not match this value.
+If an ASP.NET application’s web.config produces a generator value of 3FE2630A, that application is the specific target of this exploit kit.
+This value is unique to one application instance; most environments will not match it.
 Any organization operating Gladinet CentreStack or Triofox should patch regardless of this specific campaign.

 Q5: “The operator’s name ‘Stefan Yosifov’ was found.
 Does this mean we can attribute this to a specific person?”
 Short answer: No — treat it as an investigative lead, not confirmed attribution.